-Air Force
+Aerospace Studies/Air Force

-The Department of Aerospace Studies offers four-, three-, and two-year academic and training programs towards an active duty commission in the United States Air Force.
-A one-year program is also being offered to qualified bachelor and master degree students to meet Air Force officer requirements in the short term.
+The Department of Aerospace Studies offers four-, three-, and two-year academic and training programs towards a commission in the United States Air Force.
+A one-year program is also offered to highly-qualified bachelor's and master's degree students who meet critical Air Force officer accession requirements.
 The programs are designed to develop officers who have a broad understanding and high growth potential.
 Cadets participate in dialogues, problem solving and other planning activities designed to develop leaders and managers.
-These goals are achieved through formal academic classes and Leadership Laboratory, a 1-1/2 hour weekly demonstration session.
-Any qualified undergraduate or graduate student may apply for Air Force Reserve Officer Training Corps (AFROTC).
-The program accepts students from most of the local two and four year universities and colleges.
-Contact the department for information on open enrollment procedures for non-CSUS students.
+These goals are achieved through formal academic classes, physical fitness training, and Leadership Laboratory, a 2-hour weekly practical military training session.
+Qualified undergraduate or graduate student may apply for Air Force Reserve Officer Training Corps (AFROTC).
+The program accepts students from most of the local two- and four-year community colleges and universities.
+Contact the Department for information on open enrollment procedures for non-Sacramento State students.